Monday, June 10, 2024

 5/12/02.
 In this truth is the derivation of the "power" of the evangelicals, the "Imam", the "guru", indeed any teacher whatsoever.
 They thrive on false dichotomies.

 The truth IS, reality is not a process but only seems so.
 Heraclitus, the ancient Greek philosopher, held to this idea.
 "The real is complete."
-The value of the "pastor's" "coin" derives from the opposite idea, that the real is process or, becoming.
+The value of the "pastor's coin" derives from the opposite idea, that the real is process or, becoming.
 Salvation, enlightenment, are so much flim flam.
 Whatever knowledge or truth there is in the cosmos commingles or coexists with all that is and is immediate to any consciousness whatsoever.
 The task of the acolyte of true knowledge is just to put a handle on the void by the mere means of realization and with just a little twist turn emptiness to fullness.
+When realized one sees that it was always there - waiting.
+Nothing has changed yet all is new.

 5/4/07.
 Take neither process nor completion for the absolute.
 The "real" is both.
 Completion is process!
 All process is additive to completion, the whole, the Real.